KubraErensoy/MtaTurnstileData/README.md

 # MTA TURNSTILE DATA

 The New York subway MTA turnstile data is a series of data files containing cumulative number of entries and exits by station, turnstile, date and time.
 Data files are produced weekly, data records are collected typically every 4 hours with some exceptions.<br/>
-In this analysis we use data from the 4 weeks(February months) of 2022.
+In this analysis we use data from the 12 weeks(3 months) of 2022.
 Data size is 840554.We used the data from the link below.<br/>
 ### Data: http://web.mta.info/developers/turnstile.html